Texas Is an At-Fault State: What This Means if You Get into a Car Crash

 What If I Am Partially At-Fault for My Fort Worth Car Accident?

-You may still have a claim, even if you contributed to the crash in some way.
-Texas follows modified comparative negligence rules, which means that victims who are 50 percent or less at fault may still be eligible to recover some compensation.
-However, under the state’s comparative negligence law, any compensation awarded to you will be reduced by your percentage of fault.
+Under the state’s modified comparative negligence rules victims who are 50 percent or less at fault may still be eligible to recover some compensation.
+However, any compensation awarded to you will be reduced by your percentage of fault.
+Victims found 51 percent or more to blame for the crash, are barred from recovering any compensation for their damages.

 Insurance companies often try to shift blame of their policyholders to lower payouts.
 This is one reason why having experienced legal representation is essential to securing a favorable outcome in your claim.